obspy/obspy/misc/docs/source/tutorial/index.rst

 feature.
 Instead, it introduces many of ObsPy's most noteworthy features, and will give you a good idea of the library’s flavor and style.

+A pdf version of the Tutorial is available :download:`here <ObsPyTutorial.pdf>`.

 Introduction to ObsPy
 ---------------------